Dispute resolution process

 What happens if a mediation agreement breaks down?

-- A certificate is issued only if the parties do not come to an agreement and the dispute remains unresolved.
+A certificate is issued only if the parties don’t come to an agreement and the dispute remains unresolved.

 What if I made an agreement at mediation and have since changed my mind or am no longer satisfied with the agreement?